pixelgod0/coffeezhs/README.md

 ### Basic Installation

-Oh My Zsh is installed by running one of the following commands in your terminal.
+CoffeeZHS is installed by running one of the following commands in your terminal.
 You can install this via the command-line with either `curl`, `wget` or another similar tool.

 | Method    | Command                                                                                           |
 | :-------- | :------------------------------------------------------------------------------------------------ |